 What is Business Process Transformation?

-If the reason your organization isn’t executing digital transformation plans is because you are not sure where or how to start, follow these simple steps.
+If the reason your organization isn’t executing digital transformation plans is that you are not sure where or how to start, follow these simple steps.

 Creating an effective operating model for business process transformation is much easier than you may think